What is Bond Sinking Fund?

-In order to avoid any cash flow problem that may arise on account of repayment of the entire principal amount at the end of 5 years the Bond, agreement requires ABC Company to create a Bond Sinking Fund and pledge specific assets to the fund which will be exclusively available to pay off bonds at all times.
-Further ABC Company is required to contribute a specified amount to the Bond Sinking Fund every year so that company will face a smaller final cash outflow requirement at the end of 5 years when the bonds are due to redeem on account of maturity.
+In order to avoid any cash flow problem that may arise on account of repayment of the entire principal amount at the end of 5 years the Bond, the agreement requires ABC Company to create a Bond Sinking Fund and pledge specific assets to the fund, which will be exclusively available to pay off bonds at all times.
+Further, ABC Company is required to contribute a specified amount to the Bond Sinking Fund every year so that the company will face a smaller final cash outflow requirement at the end of 5 years when the bonds are due to redeem on account of maturity.

 Why Bond Sinking Fund?

-Bonds are usually issued for a longer time frame and poses greater interest rate riskGreater Interest Rate RiskThe risk of an asset's value changing due to interest rate volatility is known as interest rate risk.
-It either makes the security non-competitive or makes it more valuable. and also risk arising on account of default in repayment of the Principal amount on maturity due to strain in the financial health of the company.
+Bonds are usually issued for a longer time frame and pose greater interest rate riskGreater Interest Rate RiskThe risk of an asset's value changing due to interest rate volatility is known as interest rate risk.
+It either makes the security non-competitive or makes it more valuable. and also risk arising on account of default in repayment of the principal amount on maturity due to strain in the financial health of the company.
 It acts as a cushion for both the issuer as it results in a substantially lower amount required to discharge the principal repayment on maturity and the investor by acting as a safety cushion.

-This Sinking Fund is governed by the terms of Bond Agreement and helps the issuer in different ways in the repurchase of Bonds such as:
+This Sinking Fund is governed by the terms of the Bond Agreement and helps the issuer in different ways in the repurchase of Bonds such as: